-Salicornia maritima and I go way back.
+Salicornia maritima, or sea beans, and I go way back.

 Way, way back, all the way to my childhood in the 1970s.
 We first met when I was probably six or seven years old, when my family and I dug clams in Great Salt Pond on Block Island, a little island off the coast of Rhode Island.
 Hard shell clams, the quahogs, lived in the sandy shore off the beach.
 But soft shell clams, the steamers, lived closer to shore, where there was a little more mud.

 An especially good place for steamers was right where a little spring emptied into the bay.
 And stretched out alongside the runoff of that spring was a gigantic bed of what my family called saltwort.
 I remember munching on the tips of this plant as a boy, and loving the salty, crunchy brininess they had.
 It was like eating low tide — if low tide didn’t stink of rotting seaweed, fish and crabs.

 Years later, on my honeymoon (yes, I was married for a time), I found that patch again; I was happy to see it had survived for so long.
 I introduced my then-wife to saltwort, and I remember her liking them.
 I did the same with Holly when I finally got a chance to take her to Block Island.
 Holly likes saltwort, too.

 It was only when I began writing about foraging that I discovered our family’s name for this saltwort plant was fairly unusual.
 I also learned that this is a vegetable of a thousand names: sea beans, pickleweed, sea asparagus, samphire, glasswort, chicken feet, etc, etc. Probably its best name is salicornia, as all the various species of this salt-lover are in the genus Salicornia.